How to Test Air Quality in Home? 1

 However, there are many ways to test air quality in-home.
 Read on to know!

-1. Buy an air quality monitor – These days, several air quality monitors are available in the market to efficiently detect the quality of air inside your home.
-These devices are effective in checking PM 2.5 levels, VOCs, humidity, and temperature.
+1. Buy an air quality monitor – Several air quality monitors are available to efficiently detect air quality inside your home.
+These devices effectively check PM 2.5 levels, VOCs, humidity, and temperature.
 They warn you whenever the pollutants level is high to call the experts to improve the air quality on time.
-It will protect you from any health issues that the poor air can cause.
+It will protect you from any health issues the poor air can cause.

-2. Check for signs of mold – Mold is harmful to humans as it can cause respiratory issues, allergies, infections, and even cancer in worse cases.
+2. Check for signs of mold – Mold harms humans as it can cause respiratory issues, allergies, infections, and even cancer in worse cases.
 So, it is crucial to check on the presence of mold in the home, especially in areas like the kitchen and bathroom.
-Look for visible signs of mold like water spots, black spots, or damp areas.
+Look for signs of decay, like water spots, black spots, or damp areas.
 If the mold is not visible, but you sense a musty odor, and it doesn’t go even after cleaning, it is time to hire a professional mold testing company.

-3. Use an air purifier – With an increase in pollution levels, air purifiers are becoming a necessity of homes.
-These machines help improve the house’s air quality and are beneficial for those who suffer from allergies.
-Among electronic air cleaners and filtered purifiers, the former one is more effective as it removes dust particles and allergens from the air efficiently.
+3. Use an air purifier – With increased pollution levels, air purifiers are becoming necessary for homes.
+These machines help improve the house’s air quality and benefit those with allergies.
+Among electronic air cleaners and filtered purifiers, the former is more effective as it efficiently removes dust particles and allergens from the air.

 5. Change air filters after a few months – Depending on your day-to-day activities and your home’s location, the house’s air quality is affected.
-So, keep a check on the air quality of the home and change air filters timely.
+So, keep a check on the home’s air quality and change air filters timely.
 Experts suggest replacing the filters every three months.
-In case you have pets at home, then change the filters every 60 days.
+If you have pets at home, change the filters every 60 days.